blockai-unofficial/openpublish-state-engine/README.md

 when it finds a transfer where the person doesn't have enough shares, ignore it

-should processTransaction be a [postgres procedure?](http://www.postgresql.org/docs/9.3/static/plpgsql-trigger.html#PLPGSQL-TRIGGER-EXAMPLE)
+should processOperation be a [postgres procedure?](http://www.postgresql.org/docs/9.3/static/plpgsql-trigger.html#PLPGSQL-TRIGGER-EXAMPLE)

 or should it be written for every language implementation?